Best Online Real Estate Schools in Texas (2026)

 How much does it cost to get a real estate license in Texas?

-How long does it take to get a Texas real estate license?
+How long does it take to get a real estate license in Texas?

-What are the requirements for a Texas real estate license?
+What are the requirements to get a real estate license in Texas?

-You must be at least 18 years old, a U.S. citizen or lawfully admitted alien, and a resident of Texas.
-You must complete 180 hours of education, submit an application, pass a background check, and pass the state exam.
+You must be at least 18 years old, a U.S. citizen or lawfully admitted alien, complete 180 hours of TREC-approved education, pass a criminal background check and fingerprinting through the Texas DPS, pass the Pearson VUE exam (both national and Texas portions), and obtain sponsorship from an active Texas broker before your license becomes active.

 Is the Texas real estate exam hard?

-Can I take the Texas real estate courses online?
+Can I take the Texas real estate course online?

 How much do real estate agents make in Texas?

-Do I need a college degree to be a real estate agent in Texas?
+Do I need a college degree to become a real estate agent in Texas?